Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet.Brotli/readme.txt

    `BrotliCompressor`. `BrotliCompressor` is based on the BrotliSharpLib (https://github.com/master131/BrotliSharpLib) version 0.3.3.

+   In version for .NET Standard 2.1 uses the native compressor from the `System.IO.Compression` namespace.

    =============
    RELEASE NOTES
    =============
-   Added support of the BrotliSharpLib version 0.3.3.
+   Added support of ASP.NET Core 3.0.

    =============
    DOCUMENTATION